chan9an/chan9an/README.md

 <img align="right" width=200px alt="Unicorn" src="https://media.tenor.com/XP4tw9P1yFoAAAAM/dedsec.gif"/>

-I am a **Computer Science** student, currently halfway through my degree, I am expanding my knowledge in both back-end and front-end development.
-I have experience as a web developer for the restaurant industry, and my goal is to strengthen my development skills and explore new technologies.
-I love to learn and build something new, creative and funny.
+I am a Computer Science student in my third year, specializing in Machine Learning & AI 🤖.
+I have experience as a web developer in the restaurant industry and am always looking to strengthen my development skills while exploring new technologies.
+I love to learn, build, and create something new, creative, and fun.

-- 📚 I’m currently learning ...
-  - *Angular*
-  - *TypeScript*
+🌱 Currently Learning:
+Rust 🦀 & Tauri ⚡ TypeScript

+Machine Learning & AI 🤖

+German 🇩🇪

-- 🚀 I’m eager to join new projects.
+🚀 Open to new projects & collaborations!
-- ✔ Feel free to ask me anything!
-I’m motivated to help others.
+I enjoy helping others and working on exciting ideas.
+Feel free to reach out!

+🎮 Beyond Tech:
-- Outside tech, I enjoy socializing with friends, 🎮 playing video games, 🎵 listening to music, and I also love 🎸 playing musical instruments.
+When I’m not coding, I enjoy playing video games, listening to music, and jamming on my guitar 🎸.
+I also love football ⚽ and chess ♟️.
-- 📫 Reach out to me at: <a href="leonardobravoricapa@gmail.com">leonardobravoricapa@gmail.com</a>
 <br>

 <!-- Profile Trophies -->